Ottawa's unemployment rate has declined

-In 2011 Ottawa's overall unemployment rate was 5.8%, and Canada's was 7.5%.
-In that same year, unemployment in Ottawa stood at 16% among immigrants who had arrived within the preceding five years.
-What's more, this was significantly higher than the 13% unemployment rate nationally for the same demographic.
+In 2016 Ottawa's overall unemployment rate was 6.4%.
+In that same year, unemployment in Ottawa stood at 15% among immigrants who had arrived within the preceding five years.
+What's more, this was significantly higher than the 12% unemployment rate nationally for the same demographic.

 - Statistics Canada.
-National Household Survey 2011.
+2016 Census of Population.
 Retrieved using the Data Consortium

-Drawing on the educational strength of its residents, key private sector elements of Ottawa's economy include professional services, and information and technology.
-These services also benefit from federal demand, and saw significant employment declines with federal spending cuts implemented by the previous federal government.
+In 2015, employment in health and education surpassed that in public administration in Ottawa and it has remained this way.
+Drawing on the educational strength of its residents, key private sector elements of Ottawa's economy include professional services and information and technology.
+These services also benefit from federal demand.